ryan-ryu8/Akan-names/README.md

  *Enter month of birth eg 11 for November
  *Enter date of month eg 7
  *Select gender you belong to
  Submit.
-Program compares the inputs with conditions in the inputs, so if there are no inputs the program will execute an else for alert to enter valid details
+Program compares the inputs with conditions in the inputs, so if there are no inputs the program will execute an else for alert to enter valid details.
  ## Known Bugs
  * Output may not be accurate.
  ### License